 The percentage of all units/space that is unoccupied or not rented.
 On a pro-forma income statement a project vacancy rate is used to estimate the vacancy allowance.

 Example: If 90/100 rooms in a hotel are booked, the hotel has a 10% vacancy rate.

 Properties are considered value added when they exhibit management or operational problems, require physical improvement, and/or suffer from capital constraints.
 Typically considered a high-risk/high-return strategy.

-A type of payment method where higher tier investors recieve interest and principal payments, and lower tier investors only recieve interest payments.
+A type of payment method where higher tier investors receive interest and principal payments, and lower tier investors only receive interest payments.
 Thus the capital gained by the fund is allocated between limited partners and the general partners.